Fairy Tail: 100 Years Quest: Production

 Development on a sequel for Fairy Tail began prior to the release of the original manga's final tankōbon volume following its end of publication in July 2017.
 Series creator and artist Hiro Mashima initially had no intention to continue the story himself, as the project's developers had decided that another artist would draw it.
 He was later asked by the manga's editor to be involved as the series storyboarder.
 Mashima revealed the sequel's development in a tweet on April 5, 2018.
 On June 27, Mashima announced that the manga was tentatively titled Fairy Tail Zokuhen (FAIRY TAIL続編), which was confirmed on July 4 to be drawn by Atsuo Ueda.

 Media

 Manga

 The manga was launched with two chapters in Kodansha's Magazine Pocket manga app on July 25, 2018, while the first chapter was simultaneously published in the 34th issue of Weekly Shōnen Magazine.
 The following chapters were released weekly until September 5, 2018, when they transitioned to a biweekly release schedule.
 The manga was published for an English language release by Kodansha USA in August 2019.

 Anime

 An anime television series adaptation was announced during the "Hiro Mashima Fan Meeting" livestream in September 2021.
 The anime series is produced by J.C.Staff and directed by Toshinori Watanabe, with Shinji Ishihira serving as chief director, Atsuhiro Tomioka supervising scripts, Yurika Sako designing the characters, and Yasuharu Takanashi composing the music.
-It premiered on July 7, 2024 on TV Tokyo and its affiliates.
+It aired from July 7, 2024, to January 5, 2025, on TV Tokyo and its affiliates.
 Crunchyroll streamed the series outside of Asia.
 Muse Communication licensed the series in Southeast Asia.